 14. This STATEMENT shall remain in effect after the termination of the Exploitation Contract and can be invoked for any conduct that is reasonably attributable to the Contractor; and

 15. Any disputes arising in relation to this STATEMENT shall be settled in accordance with Part XII of the Regulations.
 [Managing Party] herewith provides its explicit written consent to being a party to such dispute settlement procedures.

-Appendix I

-Notifiable events